-In 2015, we directed $28.4 million to research — a 21% year-over-year increase – bringing the total research investment from inception to $267.1 million.
+In 2016, we directed $30 million to research —bringing the total research investment from inception to $298 million.
 Because of our investment, the Foundation has been and will continue to be a part of every major scientific breakthrough in IBD research – a fact we should all be very proud of.

 IMMUNE RESPONSE RESEARCH CRITICAL TO UNDERSTANDING PATHOLOGY OF CROHN'S DISEASE & ULCERATIVE COLITIS

 Crohn’s & Colitis Foundation funding millions in research of immune response in IBD patients

 While the causes of Crohn’s disease and ulcerative colitis are unknown, several factors play into the development of these diseases – environment, genetics, microbiome, and the immune system.
 In some patients, the immune system reacts to bacteria in a way that can do harm, causing inflammation and ulceration of the digestive tract and a variety of other debilitating symptoms.

 “The study of inflammatory pathways, and the microbes, genes and cells that regulate these pathways, is crucial to our understanding of what leads to excessive inflammation and the factors that maintain immune balance and gut health” said Dr. Scott Snapper, chair of the Foundation's National Scientific Advisory Committee, Associate Professor of Medicine at Harvard Medical School, and Wolpow Family Chair and Director of the Inflammatory Bowel Disease Center at Children’s Hospital Boston.
 “The immune response is the target for almost all existing IBD treatments and the vast majority of new drugs under investigation.
 Better understanding of immunologic pathways will lead to novel therapies.”